fallahi-sichani-lab/4i-Protocols-Scripts/Fixed Cell Culture: Image Processing/README.md

 	<ins>**2.4 Groups module**:</ins> Group the images by `Well`, `Site`, and any condition other than round number.
 The number of images in each group should be equal to the number of rounds.
 	<img width="1700" alt="Segmentation_groups" src="https://github.com/fallahi-sichani-lab/4i-Protocols-Scripts/assets/107584055/0d6cd87d-c9e8-4fb7-a565-325d4a87023d">

 	<ins>**2.5 IdentifyPrimaryObjects module**:</ins> Using minimum cross-entropy thresholding method, identify nuclei based on DAPI/Hoechst signal.
 If the segmentation does not look good, this step can be optimized by changing threshold smoothing scale, threshold correction factor or trying other thresholding methods.
-In particular, if there is a lot of background noise, Manual thresholding methods work well.
+In particular, if there is a lot of background noise, Manual thresholding method works well.
 You can use the Test Mode to determine settings that work best for your images.

 	<ins>**2.6 IdentifySecondaryObjects module**:</ins> Use CellMask Green images to determine the outline of the cell around the nuclei identified from the IdentifyPrimaryObjects module.
 The thresholding method, threshold smoothing scale, and threshold correction factor should be adjusted based on your images.